-On the day Microsoft confirmed the Windows 11 OS rollout date, the most searched topics are mainly "Windows 11 requirements" and "Windows 11 compatibility checker".
-These are defacto the premises that will decide whether you can go straight to download the update after the final release, or you need to upgrade your hardware or even device to install the revamped OS.
+On the day Microsoft confirmed the Windows 11 OS rollout date, the most searched topics were mainly "Windows 11 requirements" and "Windows 11 compatibility checker", which are the key factors that will determine whether one can directly download the update after the final release or needs to upgrade their hardware or device to install the revamped OS.

 Here's an overview of minimum system requirements